ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 .. note:: Document Storage is required to use the Batch API.

-.. note:: Batch Upload: When utilizing Batch V2 mode—file size, file occurrences, and Indicator-Iindicator relationships are supported.
-DNS resolutions are not supported for import.

 The Batch Create resource creates a batch entry in the system.
 No batch processing is triggered until the batch input file is uploaded.
 The table below displays the fields required for the Batch Create message.

 +---------------------+-----------------+-------------------------------------------------------------------------------------------------------------------+